Silverr12/DMA-CFW-Guide/README.md

 # DMA-FW-Guide
-The following guide previews detailed instructions on the creation of modified DMA (attack) Firmware based on [pcileech](https://github.com/ufrisk/pcileech). <br />
+The following guide details instructions on the creation of modified DMA (attack) Firmware based on [pcileech](https://github.com/ufrisk/pcileech). <br />

 #### 📖Why make this guide?